rhysinward/dengue_pipeline/README.md

 ## Step 4: Alignment

-- Here we are aligning our sequences uses MAFFT which is wrapped in the nextstrain pipeline
+- Here we are aligning our sequences using nextalign which is wrapped in the nextstrain pipeline
 - Please see here about installing [nextstrain](https://docs.nextstrain.org/en/latest/install.html).
 N.b we are using nextstrain within docker
 - To run this please use the bash script found here xxxx